 - The Census Bureau protects information that identifies respondents or their households for 72 years.

 The questionnaire contains a few simple questions and only takes a few minutes to complete.
-This year, for the first time, people will have the choice of responding online, by phone or by mail.
-It is easier than ever to participate in the census and get counted.
+You have the choice of responding online, by phone or by mail.
+That means it's never been easier get counted.